tompwd/api_test/README.md

 ## Installation

-Open project and activate the virtual environment
+Open the project.
+I have also provided a requirements.txt so you can install the requirements, and if using virtual environments activate the virtual environment

 ```bash
 . .venv/bin/activate